Case Keenum: Houston Texans

-2012 season: Rookie year
+2012 season

 Despite his success in college, Keenum went undrafted and signed with the Houston Texans and was placed on their practice squad for his entire rookie season.

 2013 season

 In 2013, Keenum was placed on the Texans' 53-man roster as a third-string quarterback behind starter Matt Schaub and backup quarterback T. J. Yates.
-On October 17, head coach Gary Kubiak announced that Keenum would be the starting quarterback over backup Yates in Week 7 against the Kansas City Chiefs on October 20, after starting quarterback Schaub was unable to play due to an injury.
-In his professional debut on October 20, Keenum threw his first NFL touchdown, a 29-yarder to DeAndre Hopkins.
-In the end, Keenum completed 15 of 25 passes for 271 yards and a touchdown, along with a 110.6 passer rating, the highest by a Texan quarterback in the season.
-Houston lost, 17–16.
-On November 3, Keenum threw three passing touchdowns against the Indianapolis Colts, all three to Andre Johnson in the first half.
-Keenum also had 350 passing yards and 26 rushing yards, despite the Texans losing 27–24.
-Keenum was 0–8 as a starter for the Texans in 2013.
+On October 17, head coach Gary Kubiak announced that Keenum would be the starting quarterback over backup Yates for the Week 7 matchup against the Kansas City Chiefs, after starting quarterback Schaub was unable to play due to an injury.
+In his professional debut three days later, Keenum threw his first NFL touchdown, a 29-yarder to DeAndre Hopkins.
+Keenum finished the narrow 17–16 road loss completing 15 of 25 passes for 271 yards and a touchdown for a 110.6 passer rating, the highest by a Texan quarterback in the season.
+Two weeks later against the Indianapolis Colts, Keenum threw for 350 yards and three touchdowns (all to Andre Johnson) to go along with 26 rushing yards in the 27–24 loss.

+Keenum finished the 2013 season completing 137-of-253 passes for 1,760 yards, nine touchdowns, and six interceptions to go along with 14 carries for 72 yards and a touchdown in eight games and starts.

 St. Louis Rams

 On August 31, 2014, Keenum was waived by the Texans to clear a roster space for recently acquired quarterback Ryan Mallett.
 He was claimed off waivers the next day by the St. Louis Rams.
-He was waived by the Rams on October 28, 2014, in order to make room on the roster for newly acquired safety Mark Barron.
-Keenum re-signed to the team's practice squad on October 30.
+He was waived by the Rams on October 28 in order to make room on the roster for newly acquired safety Mark Barron.
+Keenum re-signed to the team's practice squad two days later.

 Houston Texans (second stint)

-On December 15, 2014, Keenum was signed off the Rams practice squad back to the Houston Texans.
-He filled a roster spot after starting quarterback Ryan Fitzpatrick broke his left leg in a game against the Indianapolis Colts on December 14, 2014, and on December 21, 2014, he won his first NFL game beating the Baltimore Ravens by a score of 25–13.
-On December 28, 2014, he won a second consecutive game with the Texans against the Jacksonville Jaguars 23–17.
+On December 15, 2014, Keenum was signed off the Rams' practice squad back to the Texans.
+He filled a roster spot after starting quarterback Ryan Fitzpatrick broke his leg during a Week 15 17–10 road loss to the Colts.
+The following week, Keenum won his first NFL game as a starter after the Texans beat the Baltimore Ravens by a score of 25–13 and finished the game with 185 passing yards and an interception.
+In the regular-season finale against the Jacksonville Jaguars, Keenum threw for 250 yards, two touchdowns, and an interception during the 23–17 victory.